thinkst/opencanary/README.md

 > To view the logs run `docker logs opencanary`

-> To stop the container run `docker stop opencanary`
+> To stop the container, run `docker stop opencanary`

 ## FAQ